 Wake Forest Baptist Medical Center is home to some of our core and basic science research labs with facilities that can be made available to sponsors when needed.

-Preclinical Research Services collaborates with the Center for Comparative Medicine Research and Primate Center and is developing additional facilities at that location.
+Preclinical Research Services collaborates with the Center for Comparative Medicine Research and Primate Center and includes a state-of-the-art GLP compliant surgical facility.

 Additional Research and Laboratory Facilities Available for Use